slukits/tddflow/02_tdd_reporting.md

 structural analysis would the be of a complexity that a smart caching feature of this analysis would be profitable especially since typically between to test runs only one production module is modified.
-It also turned out that we need a non blocking keyboard input and that SIGINT should be handled in order to gracefully shout down and to provide a little menu.
+It also turned out that we need a non blocking keyboard input and a little menu to let the user rerun all tests if wanted and to quit the watcher.
+Further more the SIGINT should be handled in order to gracefully shut down.
 Note along the way the package file structure was refactored to suite pip's packaging mechanism in order to publish tddflow.

 Since we can execute tests and figure which test modules to run it's time for more [assertions](03_assert.md).